google/WebFundamentals/src/content/en/updates/2017/09/sensors-for-the-web.md

 project_path: /web/_project.yaml
 book_path: /web/updates/_book.yaml
-description: Generic Sensor API is available for Origin Trials in Chrome 63.
+description: Generic Sensor API is enabled by default in Chrome 67 or later.

-{# wf_updated_on: 2018-03-21 #}
+{# wf_updated_on: 2018-04-10 #}
 {# wf_published_on: 2017-09-18 #}
-{# wf_tags: sensors,origintrials,chrome63,news #}
+{# wf_tags: sensors,origintrials,chrome63,chrome67,news #}
 {# wf_blink_components: Blink>Sensor #}
 {# wf_featured_image: /web/updates/images/generic/screen-rotation.png #}
 {# wf_featured_snippet: Sensors are used in many native applications to enable advanced features.
 Wouldn't it be nice to bridge the gap between native and the web?
-You can do it with Generic Sensor API, which is available for Origin Trials in Chrome 63. #}
+You can do it with Generic Sensor API, which is enabled by default in Chrome 67 or later. #}

 # Sensors For The Web! {: .page-title }